 Performance Implications of Trace Levels

-When the Trace Level is None, TraceWorX will have no performance impact on the running system (since it will not be logging anything).
+The default trace level is None, which means TraceWorX have no performance impact on the running system, since it is not logging anything.
 Once tracing is turned on, it can have an effect on the overall performance of the system.
-Typically any trace level up to and including Normal (Severe Error, Error, Warning, Normal) would have no significant impact on performance.
+Typically, any trace level up to and including Normal (Severe Error, Error, Warning, Normal) have no significant impact on the performance.
 More detailed trace levels like Debug, Debug Verbose, and especially All could noticeably slow down the performance of the system and result in very large trace log files due to the high volume of messages, so these levels should only be used when the extra detail is needed to diagnose a problem.